mitchavines/SQL_Formatter/README.md

 It's not clear to me how comments can be addressed in any helpful way and they generally require cleanup in the formatted result.

 ## The source
 The solution includes a simple winforms demo executable along with the Formatter class.
-The implementation of the formatter employs a number of routines from unrelated libraried code, I've pulled these fragments into an additional file LIB.cs.
+The implementation of the formatter employs a number of routines from unrelated libraried code; I've pulled these fragments into an additional file: LIB.cs.

 ## Feedback
 I learned a fair bit getting this implementation to its current state and I'm sharing it here hoping it might prove useful to others--but also to solicit comments on the approach.
 Is there a better, more formal method I'm missing?